vian21/project-0/docs/database.md

   - teacher [2]
   - accountant [3]
   - student [4]
-- status: INT(1)[bool] - If the account has been activated, and a password set.
+- status: BOOLEAN - If the account has been activated, and a password set.

 ## Subject_enrollment